 The Center of Excellence for Pediatric Immuno-Oncology (CEPIO) will serve as the central hub to advance and coordinate cross-disciplinary studies in immuno-oncology across St. Jude basic and clinical Departments, Cores, and Centers.
-CEPIO is co-led by Hongbo Chi, PhD, of the Department of Immunology, and Stephen Gottschalk, MD, Chair of the Department of Bone Marrow Transplantation and Cellular Therapy,
+Co-led by Hongbo Chi, PhD, of the Department of Immunology, and Stephen Gottschalk, MD, Chair of the Department of Bone Marrow Transplantation and Cellular Therapy, CEPIO operates with support from, and in collaboration with, the Comprehensive Cancer Center

 St. Jude investigators in the Departments of Immunology and Bone Marrow Transplantation and Cellular Therapy have made remarkable advances in both fundamental and translational immuno-oncology research over the past five years.
 By harnessing the power of the immune system to tackle cancer, immuno-oncology has revolutionized cancer treatment especially in the relapsed and refractory disease settings, as highlighted by the clinical success of immune checkpoint blockade and adoptive cell therapy using CAR T cells.